-Welcome to the Wednesday edition of the Cafe and Bookstore updates with new releases and reviews for authors on the shelves.
+Welcome to the Monday edition of the Cafe and Bookstore with recent reviews for authors on the shelves.

 About the collection

 Seven stories from the world of Audrey Driscoll’s Herbert West Series, followed by seven other tales of illusions, delusions, and mysteries on the edges of logic.
 Discover Herbert West’s connections to Egypt, and how a dead man can help solve a mystery.
 Share Charles Milburn’s ruminations as he explores another dimension of his friendship with Herbert.
 Sample the treats on offer from an ice cream truck from Hell.
 Ride along with a dad who abandoned his ten-year-old son in the woods where something howls.
 Find out why a woman paints her bedroom a very special colour.
 Watch fifteen-year-old Ann as she tries to prove she belongs to the glamorous family on the other side of town.
 These and seven other curious encounters may be found in this annexe to the ordinary.

 One of the recent reviews for the collection

 Tales from the Annexe is an anthology divided into two parts.
 The first part features seven short stories based on characters and settings from the author’s Herbert West series.
 The second part consists of seven unrelated short stories, all with an H.P.
 Lovecraft vibe of a dangerous, paranormal world lurking in the shadows.

 I really enjoyed all fourteen stories, though I think I liked the last seven better.
 These stories are filled with interesting, off-beat characters and the author excels at setting a spooky atmosphere.
 Each story has a current of suspense that keeps the plot moving forward.
 You just know something bad is about to happen.